NicolasCARPi/windoze/README.md

 * Install python 3 from [Python website](https://www.python.org)
 * Go to "Task scheduler" and create a new task
 * Use the python executable for program to start and add the script as argument + path to folder to clean up

+# copyFiles.py

+The idea is to watch for filesystem events in a directory and copy the new files to another disk.